Sonny Barger: Operation Cacus

+Hostilities between the Hells Angels and the Outlaws increased significantly when the Angels recruited the Hell's Henchmen, a biker gang operating in the Outlaws' territory in the Chicagoland area.
+The Hell's Henchmen resisted the Outlaws' attempts to forcibly amalgamate the gang and began "prospecting" for the Hells Angels instead in 1993 before "patching over" to become the Angels' chapters in Chicago, Rockford and South Bend in 1994.
+The Hells Angels' expansion into Illinois and Indiana, and the Outlaws' attempts to prevent the Angels from infiltrating their territory, resulted in a number of shootings and bombings in the Midwest.

+At the same time, Barger handled the outbreak of the Great Nordic Biker War in Scandinavia.
+In early 1994, Barger summoned Thomas Möller, the president of the Hells Angels Malmö chapter, to remind him that the "Pact of Paris" was a non-aggression pact.
+A summit was held between the leaders of the Hells Angels Oakland chapter and the Bandidos Houston chapter where it was agreed that the Bandidos would abide by the "Pact of Paris", which had assigned Sweden to the Hells Angels.
+The attempts to avert a biker war in Scandinavia failed largely because the Danish Bandido leader Jim Tinndahn kept trying to expand the Bandidos into Sweden contrary to the "Pact of Paris", and the American leaders of the Bandidos were unable to control Tinndahn.

+Harry Bowman allegedly placed a $100,000 bounty on Barger's life.
+In early 1995, Bowman sent a team of Outlaws members to California to carry out surveillance ahead of the assassination of either Barger or George Christie.
+The plot was thwarted when three members of an Outlaws hit squad were arrested in Ventura after federal agents intercepted details of a planned assassination of Christie on a wiretap.
+The turf war between the Outlaws and the Hells Angels ended in the spring of 1995 due to Outlaws leaders' concerns about heightened surveillance on the club by federal authorities which resulted from the biker violence in the Midwest.

 In 1997, the government of Denmark contemplated banning all outlaw biker clubs in response to the Great Nordic Biker War.
-To forestall this possibility, Barger attended the peace talks in Seattle representing the Hells Angels along with Thomas Möller of the Angels Malmö chapter who was in charge of all the Hells Angels in Europe.
+To forestall this possibility, Barger attended the peace talks in Seattle representing the Hells Angels along with Thomas Möller, who was in charge of all the Hells Angels in Europe.
 The Bandidos were represented by their international vice president George Wegers, Charles "Jaws" Johnson of their Houston chapter and Jim Tinndahn of the Helsingborg chapter.
 The meetings ended with the American leaders imposing a truce on their Scandinavian chapters as neither the Bandidos nor the Hells Angels wanted to see a biker ban.
 The Canadian journalist Yves Lavigne wrote that Barger's ability to impose a truce on the Scandinavian branches of the Hells Angels showed that his power over all of the Hells Angels chapters around the world was real, not nominal, and it was significant that he only took action in response to the possibility of a ban on outlaw biker clubs.